alexbrault/Pathfinder2EOversights/Core/Bestiary.md

 # Bestiary

 * `p.11`: The pleroma's Sphere of Oblivion can be used as a ranged attack, but has no range listed.
+* `p.94`: The Dezullon's Constrict doesn't list a DC.
 * `p.134` in Draconic Frenzy: "The frost drake makes two **gang Strikes**".
 Should be "**fang Strikes**".
 * `p.150`: The Air Mephit has a +19 Reflex save.
 This is high to a statistically significant extent for a level 1 creature.
 See note at the bottom of this post.
 * `p.157`: The Faerie Dragon has a +16 Perception.
 This is high to a statistically significant extent for a level 2 creature.
 See note at the bottom of this post.